ggonnella/gfapy/manual/tags.md

 ### Reading and writing tags

-Tags can be read using a property on the gfapy line object, which is called as the tag (e.g. line.xx).
+Tags can be read using a property on the Gfapy line object, which is called as the tag (e.g. line.xx).
 A special version of the property prefixed by
 ```try_get_``` raises an error if the tag was not available (e.g.
 ```line.try_get_LN```), while the tag property (e.g. ```line.LN```) would